Research

 If you're interested in working on any of these things, please drop me a line!
 I'm always happy to consider new MSc/MPhil/PhD students and every now and again I even have positions for postdocs open (usually when the grant gods have been kind — see below).

-You can find definitive versions of my publications here and a selection of slides/notes from my talks over the years here.
+Anyway, you can find definitive versions of my publications here and a selection of slides/notes from my talks over the years here.
 If you're really keen, you can find a (probably not particularly up-to-date) CV here.
 For your entertainment, I also offer some of my (successful) grant applications — the unsuccessful ones I shall keep for when I'm feeling maudlin.

 Home.